suncoast-devs/handbook/lessons/react-intro/index.md

 > output since JSX already knows how to deal with arrays, it just outputs each
 > element as if we had hardcoded it.

 There is one other thing we need to do.
-If you look in your console you will see a message about each element needing a `key`.
+If you look in your console, you will see a message about each element needing a `key`.
 There is another React rule that is important to know.

 > RULE: Each component that is rendered dynamically from an array of data must
 > have a unique `key`.
 That `key` must only be unique for that array of data.